danielarmengolaltayo/me/hyperlink/README.md

 # The Hyperlink Delusion

-*This text is organized in capsules.
-You can get a complete overview in less than a minute by just reading the titles of each capsule.
+*This text is divided into small capsules for easy consumption.
+You can get a complete overview of the content in less than a minute by just reading the outline below.
 External links and footnotes are complementary and not required to understand the content.
 From there, explore as you please.
 Enjoy the reading.*

 **13 min read in total** <sup>[1]</sup>